ZorphixZee/all-my-fnf-shit/README.md

 # all my fnf shit
- heres all my fnf stuff that has flash files, assets,flps, etc
+ heres all of my friday night funkin shit that includes flash files flps assets etc. to the people i sent this too, use this shit nicely and don't leak anything..
+Thank you